 One final thought; hosting childcare events can be an undercover marketing strategy.

-At our Easter Egg Hunt, parents take pictures which inevitably turn up on social media.
+At our Easter Egg Hunt, parents take pictures that, of course, inevitably turn up on social media.
 Ask the parents to tag you (or upload to your Facebook page) and you have the pictures you were too busy to catch.

 You know it doesn’t have to be just one event.
-It might be a smart idea to have a few events scheduled throughout the year.
+It might be a smart idea to plan and have a few events scheduled throughout the year.